haratine/haratine.github.io/_posts/2021-04-10-keepalived.md

 <b>INTRODUCTION</b>

 keepalived can be used to monitor services or systems and to automatically failover to a standby node if problems occur.
 High availability is achieved by the Virtual Redundancy Routing Protocol (VRRP).
-As a result, high availabilty can be maintained in across your environment.
+As a result, high availabilty can be maintained across your environment.

 <h2><b>WHAT IS KEEPALIVED</b></h2>